mmkobylin/tech_challenge/README.md

 ## Style

-Currently all the components and it's features are in alphabetical order in the style.blade.php.
+All the components and it's features are in alphabetical order in the style.blade.php.

-Because the simplicity of the traditional arcade games, there was only so much I could write without loosing the clarity of the idea.

 ## Routing